-Research from the UWM Mobility Lab will be presented at the American Congress of Rehabilitation Medicine (ACRM) annual meeting, held September 26-29.
+Research from the UWM Mobility Lab was presented at the American Congress of Rehabilitation Medicine (ACRM) annual meeting, held September 26-29, 2021.

-Dr. Joshua Leonardis will be presenting data collected in conjunction with Dr. Lawrence Vogel and Shriners Hospital for Children-Chicago’s Motion Analysis Center.
-His presentation is titled: The Effects of Biological Sex on Glenohumeral Joint Motion and Force Variability during Pediatric Manual Wheelchair Propulsion.
+Dr. Joshua Leonardis presented data collected in conjunction with Dr. Lawrence Vogel and Shriners Hospital for Children-Chicago’s Motion Analysis Center.
+His presentation was titled: The Effects of Biological Sex on Glenohumeral Joint Motion and Force Variability during Pediatric Manual Wheelchair Propulsion.
 This research suggests that there may be important differences based on biological sex in children who use manual wheelchairs that could be considered when making wheelchair training suggestions.